w3f/polkadot-wiki/docs/general/polkadot-vault.md

 :::info

 Importing an account into an extension will not import its private key.
-Only the public key will be importet and you will need to sign using your air-capped phone (as the private key is there).
+Only the public key will be imported and you must sign using your air-capped phone (as the private key is there).

 :::